-- (1) Items are not shown in the Financial Statements - (2) Represents non-recurring costs associated with severance costs and IT migration costs incurred as part of the integration of the IT systems across group - Refer to General and Administrative ("G&A") Expenses for details.
+Items are not shown in the Interim Financial Statements.

+(1) (2) Represents non-recurring costs associated with consultancy for merger and acquisition incurred as part of the Mubadala Acquisition - Refer to General and Administrative ("G&A") Expenses for details.

 Adjusted opex and adjusted opex per bbl: are a Non-IFRS financial measure, and a non-IFRS financial ratio, respectively, which do not have standardised meanings prescribed by IFRS.
 These are included because management uses the information to analyse cash generation and financial performance of the Company.
-Operating Cost represents the operating cash expenses incurred by the Company during the period including the leases that are associated with operations, such as bareboat contracts for key operating equipment, such as FSOs, FPSOs, and warehouses.
-Adjusted opex is calculated by effectively adjusting non-cash items from the Operating Cost and adding lease costs.
-Adjusted opex is divided by production in the period to arrive at Adjusted opex per bbl.
+Operating cost represents the operating cash expenses incurred by the Company during the period including the leases that are associated with operations, such as bareboat contracts for key operating equipment, such as FSOs, FPSOs, and warehouses.
+Adjusted opex is calculated by effectively adjusting non-cash items from the operating cost and adding lease costs.
+Adjusted opex is divided by production in the period to arrive at adjusted opex per bbl.
+Valeura calculates adjusted opex per barrel, a non-IFRS measure, to provide a more consistent indication of the cost of field operations.
+Adjusted opex, as opposed to operating expenses, excludes the impacts of non-recurring, non-cash items such as prior period adjustments, and adds back lease costs in relation to FSOs, FPSOs, and other facilities.

 Three months ended

-December 31, December 31,
+March 31, March 31,

-\$'000 2023 2022
+\$'000 2024 2023

-Operating costs 49,622 2,884
+Operating Costs 41,788 4,678

-Reversal of loss of net Realisable value (Wassana)(1) (6,157) -
+Reversal of Loss of Net Realisable Value (Wassana) (1) 7,126 -

-Cost of goods sold 43,465 2,844
+Cost of Goods Sold 48,914 4,678

-Reversal of accounting adjustments related to PPA inventory valuation and capitalisation (2) (1,994) -
+Reversal of accounting adjustments related to PPA inventory valuation and capitalisation (2) (5,245) 2,563

-Adjusted opex (excluding leases) 41,471 2,844
+Adjusted Opex (excluding Leases) 43,669 7,241

-Leases (3) 10,347 -
+Leases (3) 8,595 3,028

-Adjusted opex 51,818 2,844
+Adjusted Opex 52,264 10,269

-Production Volumes during the period (mbbl) 1,763 -
+Production Volumes during the period (mbbl) 1,991 215

-Adjusted opex per bbl (\$/bbl) 29.4 n.a
+Adjusted Opex per bbl (\$/bbl) 26.2 47.8

-(1) Represent Write down inventory to net realisable value.
+Represent Write down inventory to net realisable value.
+(1)